 Directions

-2. Cut out a cloud from the white paper.
+2. Cut out a cloud shape from the white paper.

-I wrote Josie and Liam’s for them.
-Syas insisted on doing his own and who am I to say no, so a translation is on the back.
-He dreamed that everyone would be nice.
-Liam was just not participating well and only wanted the M&M’s that we were going to use on the experiment.
+I wrote Josie and Liam’s dreams for them.
+Syas insisted on doing his own — and who am I to stop creative freedom — so I added a “translation” on the back.
+His dream was that everyone would be nice, which honestly feels like a solid life goal.

 4. Glue the cloud to the blue paper, leaving space at the top to write.